andyxning/gorc/README.md

 # gorc
-goroutine counter
+set thresholds on number of running goroutines

 Can increase and decrease a counter when starting or stopping a goroutine.
-It can wait for a minimum or maximum number of goroutines running, thus allowing to set thresholds for the number othresholds for the number of goroutines running.
+It can wait for a minimum or maximum number of goroutines running, thus allowing to set thresholds for the number of gorc governed goroutines running at the same time.

 minimalist docs at https://godoc.org/github.com/mr51m0n/gorc